zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 ### \[1] Log into an IAM user account created for you on AWS.

-Your username is @student.uwa.edu.au.
+Your username is your UWA student email address.
 Password details will be provided separately.

 The login is here: [https://489389878001.signin.aws.amazon.com/console](https://489389878001.signin.aws.amazon.com/console), where `489389878001` is the account root user id.